Blackburn, Blackpool, Burnley & Bolton: Will new bosses succeed?

 Bolton sacked Owen Coyle with Wanderers lying 18th in the table.

-Dougie Freedman's protracted move from high-flying Crystal Palace to labouring Wanderers was seen as a surprise by some, but the 38-year-old said he "owed it to his family and to himself to grab the opportunity" and swap south London for Greater Manchester.
+Dougie Freedman's protracted move from high-flying Crystal Palace to labouring Wanderers was seen as a surprise by some, but the 38-year-old said he and

 Freedman's reign at Selhurst Park started with him desperately trying to keep Palace in the second tier, against a backdrop of financial uncertainty.

-He came within a penalty shoot-out of taking the Eagles to a League Cup final and left them firmly in the mix for promotion back to the top flight.
+He came of taking the Eagles to a League Cup final and left them firmly in the mix for promotion back to the top flight.

-Freedman, reunited with experienced assistant Lennie Lawrence at the Reebok Stadium, could not have wished for a much tougher start - home fixtures against Cardiff and Leicester - but his new team have responded.
+Freedman, at the Reebok Stadium, could not have wished for a much tougher start - home fixtures against Cardiff and Leicester - but his new team have responded.